-UEA has completed the installation of 4.3 kilometres of minor water mains for Shoalhaven Water.
-The work was located in the Nowra and Culburra Beach Region which was spread over nineteen sites of the Shoalhaven region, approximately two hours south of Sydney.
+UEA installed 4.3 kilometres of minor water mains for Shoalhaven Water, located in the Nowra and Culburra Beach Region and spread over nineteen sites of the Shoalhaven region, approximately two hours south of Sydney.
 The aim of these packages was to improve the water supply to a number of dairy farms, coastal towns and suburban areas.

-The principal’s intent was to replace various minor water mains throughout the region of existing mains which are less than DN100 with appropriately sized mains.
-The packages of work was to replace existing 40mm and 50mm mains with 125mm PE, with internal diameters of 100mm.
+The principal’s intent was to replace various minor water mains throughout the region of existing mains – less than DN100 with appropriately sized mains.
+Work involved replacing existing 40mm and 50mm mains with 125mm PE, with internal diameters of 100mm.

 UEA was able to offer a complete package by performing all works by internal HDD and civil crews, including:

 - Supply of pipe and fittings

 - All civil works